CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/finanzierung/index.en.md

 In the following you will get an overview of the costs and financing (according to the current planning) for the realization of both buildings, as well as the current status of the direct loans raised.
 <br><br>
 If you have any questions regarding the funding, please do contact us!
-Our email address is [kontakt@collegiumacademicum.de](mailto:kontakt@collegiumacademicum.de) our phone number is +49 (0)6221-6734812.
+Our email address is <a href="mailto:kontakt@collegiumacademicum.de">kontakt@collegiumacademicum.de</a> and our phone number is +49 (0)6221-6734812.
 <p>